dblana/predictability/README.md

 - Main codes:
   + jags-SCIR-realtime.R: Main code.
 Bayesian implementation of the SCIR model using JAGS and real-time data available while the epidemic was ongoing.
 Also contains auxiliary functions to plot the solution.
   + jags-SCIR-synthetic.R: Same implementation but using synthetic data generated with the code deSolve-SCIR.R (see below).
-  + jags-SCIR-forensic-analysis.R: Analysis of the end of the epidemic after the peak was reached using updated data by the end of July.
+  + jags-SCIR-post-peak-analysis.R: Analysis of the end of the epidemic after the peak was reached using updated data by the end of July.
   + jags-gompertz.R: Bayesian implementation of the Gompertz model using updated data by the end of July.

 - To generate the synthetic data we have used the library deSolve